Local Statement for Newport/Morehead City, NC

 - PLAN: Emergency plans should include the potential for

-- Localized rainfall flooding may prompt a few evacuations.
+- Major rainfall flooding may prompt many evacuations and

-- Rivers and tributaries may quickly rise with swifter
+- Rivers and tributaries may rapidly overflow their banks in

-currents.
-Small streams, creeks, canals, and ditches may
+multiple places.
+Small streams, creeks, canals, and ditches

-- Flood waters can enter a few structures, especially in
+- Flood waters can enter many structures within multiple

 * TORNADO